-From our genetic research emerged that LPAR 1, 3 and 6 could be involved in the monocyte phenotype changes observed in ALF.
-To explore which LPAR played a role in the observed effects, fresh PBMCs were stimulated with the antagonists for the 3 most common receptors (LPARs 1-3); currently there are no commercially available LPAR 4-6 antagonists.
+From our genetic research, it emerged that LPAR1, 3 and 6 could be involved in the monocyte phenotype changes observed in ALF.
+To explore which LPAR played a role in the observed effects, fresh PBMCs were stimulated with the antagonists for the three most common receptors (LPARs 1-3); currently there are no commercially available LPAR 4-6 antagonists.

 A preliminary study was conducted to decide targets and optimal concentrations of the available antangonists.
-PBMCs from HC were cultured with antagonists for LPAR 1 (Ro 6842262), LPAR2 (H2L5186303), and LPAR 1/3 (Ki 16425).
-We observed that CD155, CD163, MerTK, PD-1 and PD-L1 were reduced by the LPAR 1/3 antagonist (at 1uM) compared to LPA 16:0 (30 uM).
-This suggests a key role of LPAR 1/3 in monocyte phenotype modulation (Suppl Fig 7).
+PBMCs from HCs were cultured with antagonists for LPAR1 (Ro 6842262), LPAR2 (H2L5186303), and LPAR1/3 (Ki 16425).
+We observed that CD155, CD163, MerTK, PD-1 and PD-L1 were reduced by the LPAR1/3 antagonist (at 1uM) compared to LPA 16:0 (30 uM).
+This suggests a key role of LPAR1/3 in monocyte phenotype modulation (Fig. S7).

-We then focused on LPAR 1 and LPAR 1/3 antagonism for the ALF cells stimulation.
-LPA 16:0 reduced MerTK and CD163 expression, the effect was statistically significant in HC and with a clear trend also evident in ALF (Fig 6).
-Treatment of PBMCs with LPAR 1 and LPAR 1/3 antagonists restored the MerTK and CD163 expression reduced by LPA 16:0 treatment.
+We then focused on LPAR1 and LPAR1/3 antagonism to stimulate ALF cells.
+LPA 16:0 reduced MerTK and CD163 expression, the effect was statistically significant in HCs and a clear trend was also evident in ALF (Fig. 6).
+Treatment of PBMCs with LPAR1 and LPAR1/3 antagonists restored the MerTK and CD163 expression reduced by LPA 16:0 treatment.